TaiWowAde/E_Commerce_Product_API/README.md

 # E-commerce Product API

 The E-commerce Product API is a backend service developed as part of the ALX Backend Engineering Capstone.
-It is designed to simulate real-world backend development tasks in the e-commerce space, focusing on product catalog management, user authentication, search and filtering, and deployment readiness.
+It is designed to simulate real-world backend development tasks in the e-commerce space, focusing on product catalog management, user authentication, search and filtering and deployment readiness.

 ##  Table of Contents
 - [Project Overview](#project-overview)